chali/tweet-stream-service/Readme.md

 TODO
-add tests
+* add tests
-  collisions in mockito and scala test matchers ugly subscriber in test register stream for keyword api (router feature, test cluster support), api might be also queue some queue subscriber final build as docker image
+** collisions in mockito and scala test matchers
+* register stream for keyword api (router feature, test cluster support), api might be also queue
+* some queue subscriber
+* final build as docker image